 If you are saving, consider whether it’s enough.
 For some of you, it might legitimately be the max you can save.
 For that – I commend you.
 For others – you know you’re victim to lifestyle creep, you know you spend too much and you know you could save more if you really had to.

-According to National Treasury, only 6% of South Africans will be able to replace their full income at retirement.
+It’s not about feeling like you can’t catch a break, it’s about making an active decision to spend less and save more.
+Share on XAccording to National Treasury, only 6% of South Africans will be able to replace their full income at retirement.
 Replacing your full income might not be the end goal but figure out what your goal is and assess whether you’ll get to that number.
 The 4% rule tells us that the goal is your monthly expenses multiplied by 300.
 (Stealthy Wealth does a nice little example on this.)

 What I love about the 4% rule is that there are only two levers in your control: save more or spend less.
 If you can’t do the former, try the latter.
-Click To Tweet
+Share on XDon’t reach your later years and realise that your total savings is not sufficient for your retirement.

 As humans we are overconfident and react to events based on fear and greed.
 And a myriad of serious financial problems have arisen throughout time because of this.